 FedEx’s FedEx International Priority (FIP) service delivers small packages in definite time periods, whether one, two, or three days to more than 220 countries.
 By using FIP, you can ship packages that weigh up to 150 lbs.
-You need to check the transit time if you want to use this service.
+With FedEx, they also offer free shipping boxes if you sign up an account on their website.

 Dealing with Malaysia Customs

 In Malaysia, import/export matters fall under the jurisdiction of Jabatan Kastam Diraja Malaysia (“Customs”).
 Normally, your shipper or forwarder needs to deal with Customs before the items arrive to any port in Malaysia.

 For example, if your items will be arriving in North Klang Port, they need to go to the North Klang Port Customs office to declare the items and provide the necessary documentation.

 The process won’t take long and can be settled within a few hours if the documents are complete.
 To make the process easier, find a shipper or forwarder that has in-depth experience with Customs and, if possible, one that is registered as a Custom Agent.

 Shipping items from one’s origin country to Malaysia for relocation purposes are classified into two categories: Household Items (“Household Effects”) and Personal Items (“Personal Effects).
 Both categories must fulfill the conditions outlined by Customs, as summarised below:

 |Personal Effects Conditions

 |The facility to bring household items are given to Malaysians who work or study overseas or expats who are moving to Malaysia to work or study, on the conditions that the items have been used and that the persons bringing the items fulfill the specified conditions